AgoraIO-Extensions/terra_shared_configs/README.md

+## terra_shared_configs

-Shared configs of terra across projects.
+Shared configs of `terra` across the AgoraIO-Extensions's projects.

+## License

+The project is under the MIT license.